 This selective and creative use of Roman legal rulings or principles by people whose own legal traditions were in a position of subordination vis-à-vis Roman norms is probably best defined as an act of appropriation.

 The legal notion of adoption (adoptio or adrogatio in Latin) provides an interesting example of rabbinic appropriation of Roman legal principles.
 Adoption as a legal category is absent from both the biblical and the rabbinic legal corpora, and no Hebrew or Aramaic term exists to refer to such a practice.
-At the theological level, some biblical texts convey the idea of Israel as God’s children, for which the apostle Paul later uses the lexicon of adoption (υἱοθεσία).
-Yet the legal practice of adoption is not attested in Israelite or Judean society until Late Antiquity.
-Moreover, it is only in Jewish texts dated to the first century CE or later, namely in a Roman context, that we find adoption terminology (in Greek: υἱοθεσία, τεκνοθεσία, εἰσποιέω (to give in adoption / to adopt), υἱόν ποιέω (lit.: to make a son), θέσις (placing), etc.).
-Rabbinic texts obviously do not witness such terminology (as they are written in Hebrew and Aramaic) but in one case at least it is possible to identify the legal notion of adoption beyond a rabbinic reasoning, in a context that pertains to the status of proselytes (or: converts to Judaism; גרים [gerim] in Hebrew).
+At the theological level, some biblical texts convey the idea of Israel as God’s children, and the apostle Paul later uses the Greek term for adoption (υἱοθεσία) in this context.
+The legal practice of adoption is not attested to in Israelite or Judean society until Late Antiquity.
+Moreover, adoption terminology (in Greek: υἱοθεσία, τεκνοθεσία, εἰσποιέω (to give in adoption / to adopt), υἱόν ποιέω (lit.: to make a son), θέσις (placing), etc.) is found in Jewish texts only from the first century CE or later, i.e. in a Roman context.
+Rabbinic texts obviously do not use such terminology as they were written in Hebrew and Aramaic, but it is possible to identify the legal notion of adoption as standing behind the reasoning of ruling in the Jerusalem Talmud about the status of proselytes (or: converts to Judaism; גרים [gerim] in Hebrew).

 In ancient Jewish texts, conversion to Judaism does not refer primarily to a spiritual metanoia and an inner transformation.
-It means first and foremost joining the Jewish people and adopting a lifestyle in accordance with the commandments (which, of course, include the rejection of any type of idolatry, at least in theory).
-Jewish texts that allude to conversions can be found from the second century BCE onward, even though the bulk of the evidence dates to the first century CE and later.
-In particular, Jewish inscriptions mentioning gerim are found from the first century CE onward.
-Rabbinic literature does not include a tractate on gerim, and the ritual of conversion is codified in an explicit way only in tractate Yevamot in the Babylonian Talmud, in Late Antiquity, but there are numerous references to gerim throughout the rabbinic corpus.
+First and foremost it involves joining the Jewish people and adopting a lifestyle of following the commandments (which, of course, include the rejection of any type of idolatry, at least in theory).
+Jewish texts that allude to conversions can be found from the second century BCE onward, but the bulk of the evidence, including inscriptions, dates to the first century CE and later.
+Rabbinic literature includes numerous references to gerim.
 The phenomenon of conversion is thus widely attested from the first century CE onward.

-Because in biblical sources (as well as in later Jewish sources) the people of Israel is defined first and foremost in genealogical terms, as the descendants of Abraham, Isaac and Jacob, the main problem that the rabbis faced while reflecting on the status of gerim was their non-Israelite lineage.
-It meant that they were unable to marry certain types of Israelites (who were themselves defined by their particular genealogy, especially those of priestly background).
-Moreover, they could not share God’s promises to the patriarchs concerning the Land of Israel and thus had no portion of the Land.
+Because in biblical sources (as well as in later Jewish sources) the people of Israel is defined in genealogical terms, as the descendants of Abraham, Isaac, and Jacob, the non-Israelite lineage of gerim was a problem that the rabbis addressed.
+Gerim were prohibited from marrying priests and Levites, whose status was understood to be hereditary.
+Moreover, they did not share God’s promises to the patriarchs concerning the Land of Israel and thus had no portion of the Land.

-In connection with the commandment of Deuteronomy 26:1–11 to bring the firstfruits and recite to a priest: ‘Today I declare to the Lord your God that I have come into the land that the Lord swore to our ancestors (or: fathers) to give us’ (26:3), the Mishnah thus states:
+In connection with the commandment in Deuteronomy 26:1–11 to bring the firstfruits and recite to a priest: ‘Today I declare to the Lord your God that I have come into the land that the Lord swore to our ancestors (or: fathers) to give us’ (26:3), the Mishnah states:

 These (people must) bring (the firstfruits) but do not recite (the declaration prescribed in Deut 26:3): the convert (גר) brings (them) but he does not recite, since he cannot say That the Lord swore to our fathers to give us.
 But if his mother was an Israelite, he brings (them) and recites.